GunaGangaPoun/react-http-app/README.md

 # retrieve fetch data and render on the screen
    create state for the response data and render on the screen.

+# Make post selectable and update the full post

+# Fetch data on update (wo infinite loops)